-Milford vascular Institute is a leading vascular clinic in Connecticut for treating patients with lymphedema.
+Milford Vascular Institute is a leading clinic in Connecticut for treating patients with lymphedema.

-Milford Vascular Institute will be opening a state-of-the-art lymphedema treatment center in early 2020.
+Milford Vascular Institute has opened a state-of-the-art lymphedema treatment center.
 This center will focus on promoting total health improvement with on-site lymphedema therapists and nutritionists.
+Click on the link below to learn more about this innovative treatment center:

 What is lymphedema?